If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 Though lead magnets are great for getting the ball rolling, automated email marketing is required to convert those leads into users.

-Once a lead is established, your B2B SaaS company needs to be constantly reminding your potential users that you have a solution that can help them fix their problems.
+Once a lead is established, your software company needs to be constantly reminding your potential users that you have a solution that can help them fix their problems.

 The job of email marketing is to make sure that you’re in constant contact with the potential user so that when they are ready to get a solution, you’re the first company they approach.

-In short, email marketing for B2B SaaS companies is about turning that remaining 99% of leads into users.
+In short, email marketing for software companies is about turning that remaining 99% of leads into users.